-The Gender Equity Project, partially funded by grants from the National Science Foundation and the National Institutes of Health, has the mission of promoting equity and excellence in the natural and social sciences - at CUNY and in the nation as a whole.
+The Gender Equity Project has been partially funded by grants from the National Science Foundation, the National Institutes of Health, and the Sloan Foundation.
+Its mission is to promote equity and excellence in every profession, especially academia.

 What has the GEP accomplished?